When should I hire an attorney after a car accident? If you are asking this question, you are not alone. Thousands of people ask it every month.

 First, any injury that results in surgery.
 Just look at the stats from my biggest settlements:

 Of course, death is also a tremendous loss.
 Sometimes, a broken bone can be a serious injury.
 But that is not it.

 If you’ve been in a car accident, you may have severe back or neck pain.
 It can be debilitating.
 Months down the road, your may need steroid injections or a fusion surgery.
 Either may lead to a payout.

 In a Big Injury Case, Knowing the Settlement Value is Necessary

 One of the most common questions that I get each day is, “How Much is My Case Worth?”

 And for good reason.
 Knowing the personal injury settlement formula is not common knowledge.
-In fact, I’ve been representing injured victims for 15 years.
-Yet, my valuation skills still continue to increase each week.
+For 16 years, I’ve been representing people injured in car accidents (and other incidents).
+Yet, my case valuation skills still continue to increase.

 Medical bills are just one part of the damages that make up the full value of a case.
 And calculating the full value of your damages is just part of the equation.
 Even if you know full value, there are over 70 important factors that can affect how much a case is worth.

 Do you know all the factors?
 Probably not.

 Even when I had 5 years experience, I didn’t understand the factors as well as I do now.